slabsxyz/legacy-docs/docs/guides/Base_SDK/sdk_node_express.md

 ### DippiClient Model

 The `DippiClient` class encapsulates the initialization and configuration of the `@dippixyz/base` library.
-This module is essential for establishing a connection between your backend and the Dippi platform.
-It provides methods to authenticate, set up authentication tokens, and obtain a configured client instance for further interactions with the Dippi platform.
+This module is essential for establishing a connection between your backend and the Security Labs platform.
+It provides methods to authenticate, set up authentication tokens, and obtain a configured client instance for further interactions with the Security Labs platform.

 You can get `API KEYS` in **https://client.dippi.xyz**